JManzur/python-disk-alert/Linux/README.md

 # Check linux disk capacity and send an email alert

 This simple Python script scans a given linux disk (mount point path) and, based on a specified percentage threshold, triggers an email notification that includes a detailed summary of the server and current disk usage.
-Also a log file is generated every time that the script is run
+Also a log file is generated every time that the script is run.

 ## Tested with: